Indiana Farm Show December 14, 2021

 Financial management and outlook programs will also be a part of the seminar series.
 The Purdue Center for Commercial Agriculture will present a program by Dr. Jim Mintert, Michael Langemeier, and Nathan Thompson on farm management and the financial outlook for farmers in 2022.
 Wednesday will also feature a commodity market outlook panel discussion with John Zanker of Risk Management Commodities and Mike Silver of Kokomo Grain.
 Hoosier Ag Today meteorologist Ryan Martin will forecast the weather for 2022.

 Jason K. Powers, Wealth Strategist with Unbridled Wealth, will present a program all three days of the show on a unique approach to financing your farming operation.
-The program will show farmers how to manage their finances without involving a bank.
-Leave Your Banker Behind will have farmers looking at credit in a whole new way.
+This program will show farmers how to take control of their finances, increase cash flow and minimize risk.
+Your Money, Your Farm will have farmers looking at credit in a whole new way.

 Thursday will feature the taping of two popular podcasts.
 Purdue Crop Chat with Purdue Extension Corn Specialist Dan Quinn and Extension Soybean Specialist Shaun Casteel and The Soil Health podcast will both be recorded before a live audience on the seminar stage.